FrankTaylorLieder/otail/README.md

 ## Features

-- Show a log file in the top pane.
+- Shows a log file in the top content pane.
-- The lower pane shows a filtered view of the view.
+- The lower filtered pane shows a filtered view of the file.
-- Sync the top pane to the currently selected filter pane line.
+- Sync the top pane to the currently selected filtered pane line.
 - Both panes can tail the file.
 - Handles file truncation.